ahanagangopadhyay/improving-bank-telemarketing-campaigns/README.md

  **Modification 1:**

  - From the feature selection procedure in the above code, 'month' and 'day_of_week' were seen to be among the top 10 features.
 Because they are ordinal categorical features, I had previously used label-encoding to encode them.
 However, they are also cyclic in nature (Monday repeats after Sunday and January repeats after December).
-So taking inspiration from [this blog](http://blog.davidkaleko.com/feature-engineering-cyclical-features.html), I tried using cyclic feature engineering to encode these two variables to see if it improves the performance.
+So taking inspiration from [3], I tried using cyclic feature engineering to encode these two variables to see if it improves the performance.
  - There was a marked improvement in the train and test ROC-AUC scores with XGBoost using the full set of features, while the performance using the reduced set remained similar.

  **Modification 2:**